Jenna Ortega says it was important to portray Wednesday Addams as a Latina character

 Listen to this article

-Now, I don't know about you but Netflix's Wednesday is right at the top of my list of most anticipated TV shows of 2022.
+Now, I don't know about you but Netflix's Wednesday?
+It's a banger.
 From the casting (Jenna Ortega!
 Catherine Zeta-Jones!
-Gwendoline Christie!) to Tim Burton directing the whole thing?
-I'm ready.
+Gwendoline Christie!) to Tim Burton directing?
+The supporting characters?
+That twist ending!?

-Jenna Ortega (You, Scream) plays the titular role in the series, which follows a teenage Wednesday as she transfers to the Nevermore Academy and finds herself tangled up in a supernatural murder mystery.
+Jenna Ortega (You, Scream) plays the titular role in the series, which follows a teenage Wednesday as she transfers to the Nevermore Academy and finds herself tangled up in a supernatural murder mystery involving her parents and several students from the school.

 In a clip shared by Netflix, Jenna speaks about how she's gone about making her Wednesday different from all the other performances of the gloomy teenage icon (including Christina Ricci's legendary version).